oryoxorki-dev/DaanPH/README.md

 DaanPH is an independent software project built in the Philippines with the goal of making public transportation easier to understand and navigate.

+The application combines:

+* Mobile application development
+* Geographic data
+* Public transportation data
+* Offline databases
+* Full-text search
+* Route-search algorithms
+* Fare estimation
+* Offline map technology

-The project combines mobile development, geographic data, transportation data, offline databases, and route-search algorithms into a single commuter-focused application.
+into a single commuter-focused application.

 ---

 ## Download

-The latest Android APK is available in the project's **GitHub Releases**.
+The latest Android APK is available through **GitHub Releases**.

+For the latest version, visit the repository's **Releases** section.

 ---